alfredodeza/posero.vim/README.rst

     this is some text on the slide.
 The above option will not appear here.

+All slide options are reset from one slide to another, so unless you are making system-wide changes (like setting the filetype to something different) you need to set them again to have the same behavior, this avoids *sticky* options where previous slide options are applied for the current one.

 Fake Typing and output chunks
 -----------------------------
 To have a more realistic feel, you can enable *fake typing* on certain lines.